dinaypatil-web/smartfinhub/docs/prd.md

 - For other countries: Links to country-specific popular payment apps (e.g., Venmo for USA, Alipay for China, PayPal for global)
 - **Automatic UPI App Logo Fetching**: When UPI/payment app logo is not available in system database, automatically fetch the official app logo from internet sources
 - Fetched UPI app logos displayed as icon buttons in dashboard header or dedicated quick access section
-- System caches fetched UPI app logos for future use
-- UPI app links displayed as icon buttons in dashboard header or dedicated quick access section
+- System caches fetched UPI app logos for future use\n- UPI app links displayed as icon buttons in dashboard header or dedicated quick access section
 - Clicking UPI app link opens the respective payment app (if installed) or redirects to app download page
 - System detects user's country from account settings to display relevant payment app options
 - User can customize which UPI/payment app links to display in dashboard settings

-### 2.3 Transaction Management\n\n#### 2.3.1 Transaction Types
+### 2.3 Transaction Management\n
+#### 2.3.1 Transaction Types
 - Income transactions
 - Expense transactions\n- Cash withdrawals (from bank account or credit card)
 - Bank-to-bank transfers